Our Response to Some

 Response: Actually, some do, and increasingly parents are helmeting their children there, as evidenced by this report on helmet promotion by their Foundation for Consumer Safety.
-But the cycling tradition is so ingrained in Holland that most adults do not see any need for helmets, despite the injuries documented by the Foundation report.
+And there are calls for mandatory helmet laws for children and seniors.
+The cycling tradition is so ingrained in Dutch culture that most adults do not see any need for helmets, despite the injuries documented by the Foundation report.
 They benefit from uniquely safe bicycle facilities and drivers who are expecting them on the roads because they are so numerous and who must by law give them full right of way when appropriate.
 When compared to the US, there are significant differences in road design, road surfaces, trails, traffic, signalization, motorists' attitudes, cyclists' attitudes, legal consequences of a car/bike crash, the bicycles themselves, car lighting, bike lighting and accessories, climate, the type of riding people do, the normal uses they put bicycle to, the number of cyclists on the roads and a whole range of other factors.
 We would not tell the Dutch they need helmets, although we wear one when cycling there.
 But we would tell a US rider that we think you need one here.
 (For a view of what we need to be doing in the US to improve our road environment, check out this campaign, one that we have supported and have attempted to advance with very little success.)
 For a very lucid explanation of the Dutch view, see this SWOV paper on helmets and helmet effectiveness.
 It has some much lower estimates for the injuries helmets can prevent, but says their European helmets are not to be compared with the more protective US and Australian standard models.

 Developing countries don't use helmets, and they don't suffer as a result.

 Response: Developing countries usually have other problems that swamp their head injury problems, and there is not much info on the head injury rates.
 We have begun to see indications that there is a significant unpublicized problem in China, and as this article on Vietnam shows, other countries as well.
 In 2007 Vietnam adopted a stringent helmet law for motorcycle riders.
-It is very well enforced, probably because bare-headed riders have to pay a bribe on the spot to the law enforcement officer to avoid a ticket.
-The trend should worsen as more countries can afford more motor vehicles, a factor that is contributing now to the Chinese problem.
+The trend should continue as more countries can afford more motor vehicles, a factor that contributed to the Chinese problem.
+Back to top

 Why we are not on the blogs, twitter or facebook.